Sundeedee/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 The code for this step is contained in the fourth code cell of the IPython notebook.

-As a first step, I decided to convert the images to grayscale because ...
+As a first step, I decided to convert the images to grayscale because grayscale help reduce the complexity of the input to NN, so the NN can hold more different inputs.
+The normalization is also used to reduce the complexity of the input to NN.
+Also the value for the image pixel is transfered into a range between -0.5 to 0.5.
+This is very helpful for RELU function, because RELU would not activate for negative value.
+So the NN could be more powerful in learning.

 Here is an example of a traffic sign image before and after grayscaling.